OmniJet-$\alpha$: The first cross-task foundation model for particle physics: Model details and hyperparameters

 \subsection{Transfer learning}

 To perform the transfer learning from the generative task to the classification task, we change the head of the \omnijetalpha\ model to the classification head and load the weights of the backbone trained for the generative task.
 We explore two variations of fine-tuning the pre-trained backbone to the classification task: training all weights of the model with the same learning rate (referred to as \textit{Fine-tuning} in \autoref{subsec:transfer_learning_results}) and keeping the weights of the backbone fixed at the state obtained from the generative model (referred to as \textit{Fine-tuning (backbone fixed)} in \autoref{subsec:transfer_learning_results}).
 For the \textit{From scratch} trainings we start the training with randomly initialized weights of the whole model.
 The training is performed with the AdamW~\cite{AdamW} optimizer with a constant learning rate of 0.0001 and weight decay 0.01.
+The transfer learning studies are performed on the test dataset from the default train-val-test split of the JetClass dataset, which includes 2M jets per jet-type, leading to 4M jets in total for our studies with \qcd{} and \thad{} jets.
+We split those 4M jets into 2M jets for training, and 1M jets for validation and testing, respectively.
 Since those trainings, depending on the size of the training dataset, tend to show overfitting quite quickly, we stop those trainings when the validation loss does not improve for multiple epochs.
 The threshold of this early stopping is adjusted to the training dataset size, with a patience of 20 epochs for a training dataset of \num{100}, \num{1000} and \num{10000} jets, a patience of 10 epochs for a training dataset size of \num{100000} and \num{1000000}, and a patience of 5 for trainings with \num{2000000} training jets.
 For each training dataset size we run 5 trainings with different random seeds and the epoch with the smallest validation loss is chosen for evaluation.